SQULS/Anamorph.js/README.md

 ```
 File formats supported are .jpg, .gif & .png for images and .mp4 for video.
 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details